virtyou/ctvu/README.md

-            "talk": ["say something", "test voice", "type something"], "resource": ["what's the name?", "name this resource", "what's it called?"], "chain": ["enter name of chained trigger", "what happens next?", "next trigger"], "vibe": ["name that vibe", "what's the vibe?", "enter the name of your vibe"] },
+            "talk": ["say something", "test voice", "type something"], "resource": ["what's the name?", "name this resource", "what's it called?"], "chain": ["enter name of chained trigger", "what happens next?", "next trigger"], "vibe": ["name that vibe", "what's the vibe?", "enter the name of your vibe"], "iframe": ["please type in the url", "what's the web address?", "enter website"], "lat": ["what's the latitude?", "enter latitude", "latitude please"], "lng": ["what's the longitude?", "enter longitude", "longitude please"], "environment": ["what's the environment?", "which environment?", "environment"], "gesture": ["what's the gesture?", "gesture, please", "any gesture?"], "dance": ["got a dance in mind?", "how about a dance?", "would you like to dance?"]
+        },
         "loaders": {
             "customs": ["one.earring", "one.pony"],
-            "templates": ["one.torso"],
+            "templates": ["one.body"],
-            "environments": ["one.techno", "one.scrolly", "one.kidroom"],
+            "environments": ["one.scrolly", "one.techno", "one.kidroom"],
-            "avatars": ["one.torso.sassy", "one.torso.kid"]
+            "avatars": ["one.body.sassy", "one.body.kid"]
         },
         "builders": {
+            "tweak": {
+                "staticSpring": {
+                    "k": 200,
+                    "damp": 100
+                }
+            },
             "furniture": {
                 "pool": {
                     "name": "pool",